Vincit/objection.js/README.md

     Moron.js leaves the schema related things to you. knex has a great [migration tool](http://knexjs.org/#Migrations) that we recommend for this job.

+Moron.js uses Promises and a coding style that makes it ready for future.
+You can already use things like ES7 [async/await](http://jakearchibald.com/2014/es7-async-functions/) and ES6 classes using a transpiler such as [Babel](https://babeljs.io/).
+Check out our [ES7 example project](https://github.com/Vincit/moron.js/tree/master/examples/express-es7).

 # Topics

 - [Installation](#installation)